alexcrichton/futures-await/README.md

 ### Nightly features

-Right now this crate requires two nightly features to be used, and practically requires three features to be used to its fullest extent.
-These three features
+Right now this crate requires two nightly features to be used:
-are:

 * `#![feature(generators)]` - this is an experimental language feature that has yet to be stabilized but is the foundation for the implementation of